-Go to User Administration and select User Sync
+Once the group has been selected go to User Administration and select

 This will then create PINsafe accounts associated with the active directory accounts, including PINsafe accounts with admin rights for active directory accounts that belong to the relevant group, if any.
 These accounts will be listed on the User Admin screen.